 April 2010 – We were approached by a film company to help them produce an animated owl film “The Legend of the Guardians” which was based on the books by author Kathryn Lasky.
 She has written and published fifteen books, and the first three were made into the 3D animated film which was released in the cinema in September 2010.
 The film was made in Australia and distributed by Warner Bros and directed by Zack Snyder with Dame Helen Mirren as a voice over for one of the characters.
-Simon Wakely and his family spent two weeks at the sanctuary filming and photographing the many owl species.
+Simon Whiteley and his family spent two weeks at the Sanctuary filming and photographing the many owl species.
 They were studying their unique features and characteristics and also the movement and flight of these beautiful creatures.
 It was important to the filming that they capture the details and personalities of each owl species.
-Digger the Burrowing owl is one of the main characters in the film and looks very true to life, and fully encompasses his cheeky character along with many other owl residents at the sanctuary.
+Digger the Burrowing owl is one of the main characters in the film and looks very true to life, and fully encompasses his cheeky character along with many other owl residents at the Sanctuary.
 For those that have not watched the film we are in the special features on the DVD.

 Spring/Summer 2010 – Despite being adamant that we wanted to concentrate and care for owls which was our expert area, we have found ourselves needing to diversify into acquiring other birds and animals to increase visitor interest.
 After a lot of research and discussion we decided we would like to have some Emus, and travelled up to Devon to meet a breeder of these funny little characters, and totally fell in love with a trio of lovely baby Emus she had been hand rearing in her kitchen.
 Skippy, Humbug & Bruce.
 Sadly Bruce died from a neurological condition when he was only four months old.
 Also in May whilst we were out on a fund raising event in west Cornwall we noticed an advert for some miniature Shetland ponies and went along to see them.
 We then acquired two very sweet ponies called ‘Daisy’ and ‘Malteser’.
 Daisy was a fifteen year old white pedigree pony, and Malteser a one year old multi-coloured brown pony with a cheeky nature.
 Then in July after saying how great it would be to have some Meerkats and not knowing where we could obtain some, we were contacted by a gentleman here in Cornwall that had a private collection he was selling due to retirement and moving premises he offered us his five Meerkats which included an elderly Male and Female with 3 of their offspring, a boy and 2 girls.
 Sadly now the elderly parents have both passed away due to old age and also one of the offspring females.
 We are currently having some difficulties obtaining a new group, and introducing others to an existing group can be very problematic.